-If you made payroll taxes in your life you probably know they set aside a trust fund to help fund Part A. If you or a spouse contribute to Medicare taxes while working a minimum of 40 quarters in the U.S., then Medicare Part A is free.
+If you made payroll taxes in your life, you probably know they set aside a trust fund to help fund Part A. If you or a spouse contribute to Medicare taxes while working a minimum of 40 quarters in the U.S., then Part A is free.

 If Medicare is your primary coverage provider, Part B is necessary to have.

-Social Security determines Part B premium cost on AGI from the last 2 years prior to enrolling.
-You’ll pay an Income Related Monthly Adjustment Amount (IRMAA) if as an individual you made $85,000 or more; or, as a married couple $170,000 or more.
+Social Security determines Part B premium cost on AGI from the last two years before enrolling.
+You’ll pay an Income Related Monthly Adjustment Amount (IRMAA) if, as an individual, you made more than $91,000; or, as a married couple, more than $182,000.

-Begin to think about your preparation years prior to when you plan on retiring.
+Begin to think about your preparation years before when you plan on retiring.
 Speak with your Medicare agent to see what your Part B premium will be.
 Then, you can start planning for retirement without paying a premium you didn’t anticipate on health insurance coverage.

-As you could imagine, this could get very costly.
-Medicare Part D isn’t free; however, with a policy, some generics are $0.
+Part D isn’t free; but, with a policy, some generics are $0.

 You can think of your Part D plan as a pharmacy card that allows you to get your prescription medications by only paying a co-payment instead of the full retail price.

-Part D plans are voluntary plans with premiums for that vary in cost per month from state to state.
-Cost for your medications will depend on the type of drug and usage; you may need to spend a lot or only a little bit for your medications.
+Part D plans are voluntary plans with premiums that vary in cost per month from state to state.
+The cost of your medications will depend on the type of drug and usage; you may need to spend a lot or only a little bit on your medications.

-Every Part D drug plan has a stage where it’s possible for copay costs to rise if you spend more than a certain amount annually on prescription drugs.
+Every Part D drug plan has a stage where copay costs can rise if you spend more than a certain amount annually on prescription drugs.
 Your Part D drug plan will have a drug list of what medications they cover; this list is called a formulary.

 If a medication you take no longer has coverage by the plan, they will issue out a notice letter to inform you of the change.